 While many countries now have data on informal employment and employment in the informal sector, challenges in the collection of these statistics remain.
 Several countries do not collect data with the primary objective of measuring informality and so data suitable for assessing informality are sometimes not available.
 In addition, countries tend to use different operational criteria to define informality, including different approaches to whether to account for informality in agriculture.
 Furthermore, the introduction of new frameworks related to statistics on employment and work has added complexity to operationalizing the concepts of employment in the informal sector and informal employment.
 There is a need for further methodological refinements to harmonize the definition of informal employment with the new standards on employment and work and to increase consistency in implementation, including providing technical support to countries in this matter.
-The 20th International Conference of Labour Statisticians (ICLS), held in October 2018, called for a revision of the resolution concerning statistics on employment in the informal employment.
+The 20th International Conference of Labour Statisticians (ICLS), held in October 2018, called for a revision of the resolution concerning statistics on employment in the informal sector and mandated the ILO to update the existing international statistical definition of informal employment.
 The ILO has organized a group of experts to undertake this work.
 The resulting recommendations will be reviewed by the 21st ICLS with a view to promoting wider applicability, use and greater cross-country comparability.